keilaash/cli-wiki/cli-wiki/src/introduction.md

 # Command Line Interface (CLI): Your Gateway to Power Computing

+> ⚠️ **Disclaimer:** This wiki is a work in progress and currently under active development.
+Content may be incomplete, reorganized, or updated frequently.
+Contributions, corrections, and suggestions are welcome as this guide evolves.

 ## What is a CLI?

 A **Command Line Interface (CLI)** is a text-based way to interact with your computer using typed commands instead of clicking buttons and icons.
 Think of it as having a direct conversation with your computer using a specific language it understands.